oakesja/elm-plot/readme.md

 custom bands
-change sets (domain and range) to be model instead of a tuple to clean up code in scales be able to update domain and ranges for scale
+change sets (domain and range) to be model instead of a tuple to clean up code in scales be able to update domain and ranges for scale consider adding zooming as part of the framework, only makes sense for linear scales though don't draw points outsize of bounding box

 events
   - [ ] events that require knowledge of where on the plot it was clicked (x, y, band width)